pavanprabhu2000/unity/README.md

-step 5:-(when the above steps are completed) run the (index.html) file in mozila browser which u have cloned.
+step 5:-(when the above steps are completed) run the (index.html) file in mozila browser which u have cloned. click on the planets so that u can watch each planets and see how they move around the sun

 enjoy the solar system :-)